Email Threading That Keeps Agents in Context

 Does the MCP server set threading headers correctly?

 Yes.
-The reply_email MCP tool accepts thread_id and reply_to_message_id and delegates all header construction to the MultiMail API.
+The reply_email MCP tool accepts mailbox_id and email_id (the email you're replying to) and delegates all header construction to the MultiMail API.
 You do not specify raw headers in MCP tool arguments — threading is managed server-side, identical to the REST and SDK paths.

 How do I find the thread_id for an existing email?